2022/23 Full-time Undergraduate course

 In this section

-Access NI is an additional cost for Self-Funded students.
+Access NI (enhanced disclosure) is an additional cost for Self-Funded students.

 Tuition fees and costs associated with accommodation, travel (including car parking charges), and normal living are a part of university life.